A first-generation equestrian, Chanel Rhodes is launching an entrepreneurial empire using colorful equine tresses.

 Hoofbeats on her Heart

 By age 20, Chanel had a few riding basics under her belt, but she was still green when it came to owning, caring and managing horses on a daily basis.
 But armed with a “now or never” mentality, she was prepared to learn those lessons the hard way, through trial and error and hours of dusty, sweaty work in the California sunshine.
 She turned to Craigslist, looking for an inexpensive horse to call her own, as well as a place where she could keep the animal on a college student’s meager savings.

 “I talked to a guy in Irvine who was willing to do free board in exchange for feeding and cleaning, and I asked him a bunch of questions.
 He said, ‘You obviously don’t know anything about horses, so let me give you some advice: You need to find a trainer and become a working student to pay for your lessons that way.’
 It was the best advice I could have gotten.
 He really opened my eyes,” she reflected.

 But even that’s easier said than done.
 Embarking on the search, Chanel eventually found her way to a rundown barn in Long Beach, where she met an outspoken black cowboy from Mississippi—much to Chanel’s surprise.

 “I had never met another black cowboy before,” Chanel said.
 “His name was Cliff Salter.
 He was willing to let me be a working student for him, and I stayed with him for seven years.
 He was very knowledgeable, but had very poor social skills—he was so rude, but I wanted to learn so badly that I stayed.
 That was such a learning experience for me.”

-This is an excerpt from the fall 2020 issue of Chrome—get Chrome magazine by becoming an APHA member at apha.com/join.
+This is an excerpt from the spring 2021 issue of Chrome—get Chrome magazine by becoming an APHA member at apha.com/join.